-Each MPPT is capable of charging up to 1000 watts (240v max).
-You can connect more than 1000 watts per MPPT, however, the generator will limit charging to 1000 watts each.
+Each solar set is capable of charging up to 1000 watts (240v max).
+You can connect more than 1000 watts per MPPT, however, the generator will limit charging to 1000 watts per set.
 This can be beneficial if you want to limit the charge rate of the battery and get more power in low sun conditions.

-DO NOT EXCEED 240V of SOLAR INPUT PER MPPT.
+It is critical to NOT EXCEED 240V of SOLAR INPUT PER MPPT.